Last Updated on July 21, 2021 by Lawrence Berezin

 Here’s what I would argue in defense of our friend:

 One of the longstanding maxims for interpreting parking rules is that a more restrictive parking rule trumps a less restrictive rule.
-Restricting parking on all weekdays during certain hours but not on Sundays is still more restrictive than limiting parking on Sundays only during certain hours.
+I would argue that restricting parking on weekdays during certain hours but not on Sundays is more restrictive than limiting parking on Sundays only during certain hours.

 Therefore, it was legal to park a passenger car on Sundays at any hour.
 And, if not legal, then the combination of these two signs was incomprehensible and, therefore, unenforceable.